unicolet/stuff-I-m-proud-of/sproutcore/agenda/README.md

 ## Installing

-Add jquery-1.5.js to your app resources.
+Add jquery-1.5.js to your app resources (I'm planning to remove this requirement).

 Copy all the files (1 css and 2 js) in your application directory.